1969–70 St. John's Redmen basketball team

 The 1969–70 St. John's Redmen basketball team represented St. John's University during the 1969–70 NCAA University Division men's basketball season.
 The team was coached by Lou Carnesecca in his fifth year at the school before he left to become the head coach of the New York Nets in the American Basketball Association.
 St. John's home games were played at Alumni Hall and Madison Square Garden.

+The Redmen reached the championship game of the National Invitation Tournament, where they lost to Marquette.